Shritej24c/Econometrics/README.md

 2. An increase in health and education expenditure and a decrease in the unemployment rate and corruption should have a positive ceteris paribus effect on life expectancy.
 3. An increase in disability-adjusted life years specifically due to communicable diseases puts the population in danger and lowers the life expectancy of that respective country.
 The opposite effect was observed of disability-adjusted life years specifically due to non-communicable diseases & injuries.
 3. CO2 output has a positive effect on life expectancy due to industrialization.
-4. Our analysis shows what the government can do to uplift the life expectancy in these low-income countries and how can it direct the efforts in order to achieve this goal.
+4. Our analysis shows what the government can do to uplift the life expectancy in these low-income countries and how can it direct the efforts to achieve this goal.

 **Limitations**

 1. Further, we can control for endogeneity by introducing Instrument Variables and performing 2SLS.
 2. First, due to the lack of availability of time-series data on certain factors such as doctor-patient ratio, public vs. private healthcare services, and efficiency we cannot control for these factors.
-3. We are not analyzing the causal impact of any policies that might have been in effect during the time period.
+3. We are not analyzing the causal impact of any policies that might have been in effect during the period.
 4. Certain factors might have data quality issues, since some countries have good reporting systems while others rely on estimation methods and data quality varies over countries.
-5. Completing this study with a details analysis of these determinants (probably at micro-level analysis) will be important for the purposes of effective policy making.
+5. Completing this study with a details analysis of these determinants (probably at micro-level analysis) will be important for effective policy making.